isw-kudos/kudos-docs/docs/badges/install/overview.md

 - [Run the Badge Engine to Award the Badges](/badges/install/engine)
 - [Customising](/badges/install/customising)

-**Please Note:** These steps are only applicable to a new install of Kudos.
-For information about upgrading, please see the Kudos Update
+**Please Note:** These steps are only applicable to a new install of Huddo.
+For information about upgrading, please see the Huddo Update
 Guide.